healthdisparities/fulbright-symposium-2021/README.md

 ## About the notebooks

-These notebooks were created for **Fulbright Catedra (August 2021)** and were meant to be used parallel to our presentation slides.
+These notebooks were created for **Fulbright Cátedra (August 2021)** and were meant to be used parallel to our presentation slides.
 These notebooks will guide your though most of the functionalities that are discussed during our presentations.

 ## About the data